CollaboRateMgmt/CollaboRate/README.md

    The compensation for SPOCs is based on the number of microtasks each SPOC worked on.

+   What if an initial problem statement is more than 2000 characters?
+In that case, the customer or SPOCs will have to themselves do the initial task breakdown.
+They can then crowdsource these tasks as 'initial tasks' that will be within the specified character limit.

+   Initial task breakdown will likely involve:
+   - Requirement validation.
+   - Conversion of tabular information to sentences (tool can be developed to automate this).
+   - Conversion of images and diagrams to sentences.
+   - Breaking large text into smaller independent texts.
+Paste sentences that explain the terms used, before the sentence to make independent (tool can be developed to speed up this procedure).

+   Requirements validation can be crowdsourced to a certain extent.
+All the SPOCs need to do is to ensure that the work breakdown done by them to create the intial tasks, is free of any mistakes.
+However the customer may not appreciate his invalid requirements being caught by the crowd, unless the customer appreciates that the crowd has more eyes available to quickly validate the requirements.
+We advise the crowdsourcing vendor to validate the requirements with the customer as much as possible, before crowdsourcing them.

 [Back to parent](#the-process-and-how-it-works2)

 ## 3. **Fair risk sharing.**